-A: You can board the ship as early as 11 AM but NO later than 2 PM on September 13th.
-You can expect to leave around 9 or 10 AM on September 16th.
-The cruise line suggests you not book outgoing travel before noon if you’re leaving out of Miami, or 1 PM if you’re leaving out of Ft.
-Lauderdale.
-We strongly suggest that folks with longer itineraries consider booking a reduced-price hotel room with us at our host hotel for the evening of the 12th.
-We’ll have a special reception and party for cruise attendees, and you can enjoy a drink and music from our KCRW DJ.
+A: You can board the ship as early as 11 AM but NO later than 2 PM on Friday July 25th.
+You can expect to leave the ship around 9 or 10 AM on July 28th.
+The cruise line suggests you not book outgoing travel before 1 PM if you’re flying out of Orlando International Airport.
+We strongly suggest that folks with longer itineraries consider booking a reduced-price hotel room with us at our host hotel for the evening of the 24th.
+We’ll have a special reception and party for cruise attendees, and you can enjoy a drink and music from our DJ.

 Q: Is the cruise family-friendly?

 A: The cruise is family friendly; the shows are not.
 Our comedy shows in particular will have strong language and adult themes.
-In our estimation, they’d be fine for wordly teenagers, but not appropriate for kids.
+In our estimation, they’d be fine for worldly teenagers, but not appropriate for kids.
 It is, of course, your kids and your call.
 Our concert will be… a rock concert.
 That said, the ship has free activities for children three and over all day long, parent-supervised activities for infants and young toddlers, and baby sitting available until late at night for a very affordable rate ($10/hour and less).
 Also, the cruise line does not allow children under 6 months of age or women who are more than 24 weeks pregnant to go on the cruise.
 If you’re interested in bringing your family, email Amanda to learn more about the available options.

 Q: Will there be group activities on board ship?

 A: Absolutely!
-We’ve got John Hodgman, Chuck Bryant and Jesse Thorn on board to coordinate some fun, and we’re planning all kinds of stuff, like a shuffleboard tournament and a trivia contest.
+We’re coordinating some fun activities, and we’re planning all kinds of stuff, like a shuffleboard tournament and a trivia contest.
 If past evidence is any guide, our attendees will be planning some group activities themselves.
-Specifics will be announced closer to the event.
+Specifics will be announced as we get closer to the sail date.